chris-blackburn/gooble/README.md

 # Gooble

-A betting bot for the bois
+A discord betting bot for the bois

-`python3 -m "gooble"`
+`pip install -r requirements.txt`
+`make run`